-To submit your proposal, complete our electronic Grant Workbook and email it to us at volunteer.grant.mdor@state.mn.us.
-We will not accept proposals sent through other means.
-Find the Grant Workbook on our grant-webpage under "How do I apply."
-In your email, attach any required and relevant documentation not included in the Grant Workbook.
+Complete the electronic Grant Workbook on our grant webpage in the How do I apply? section.
+To submit your proposal, email it to our volunteer grant team.
+Attach any required and relevant documentation not included in the Grant Workbook.
 If you need more space to answer questions, attach additional pages.